 This should remove retained salts from the root system and give your pothos a fresh start.
 Don’t water your plant again until the soil is dry to the touch a couple of inches deep.

 While pothos doesn’t need a whole lot of feeding, giving a dose of balanced fertilizer once a twice a year is fine.
-I like this formula from Espoma since it’s organic and easy to use.

 6. Attacks from Pests